Ile (singer): Ile

-iLevitable
+Ilevitable

-In May 2016, iLevitable was released to the praise of critic and peers.
+In May 2016, Ilevitable was released to the praise of critics and peers.
 According to NPR "the album established her immediately as a first-class interpreter of the classic sounds that flow through Latin America."
 Jon Pareles of The New York Times described it as "a knowingly retro survey of Latin music's past, full of romance and a longing that can turn despondent.
 She sings richly orchestrated boleros, delicate ballads and percussive boogaloo and mambo, without a hint of either irony or naïveté."

 Some of Puerto Rico's most prominent musicians collaborated on the album: Piro Rodríguez, Charlie Sepulveda, Bayrex Jiménez, Eduardo Cabra, Fofé Abreu from Circo, Louis García and the late Cheo Feliciano in one of his last recordings ever.

 The first single released was "Caníbal" and it was accompanied by a dramatic video directed by Argentinian Juan Manuel Costa.
 The video was described as an "animated Frida Kahlo painting" and was positively reviewed.
 Her second single and video, "Te Quiero Con Bugalú," was released on July 7.

 Also in July 2016, Ile embarked on her first tour with her new band, performing the songs from iLevitable.
 On July 7, she performed at the Highline Ballroom as part of the Latin Alternative Music Conference Official Showcase.
 July 8 she performed her first solo show outside of Puerto Rico—live at SOB's, also in New York.
 Later that month she participated in the Nuevofest in Philadelphia and in the Millennium Park Summer Series in Chicago.
 August 4 Ile performed at the Lincoln Center Out of Doors series, presented and recorded by NPR.

 In September 2016, The Recording Academy nominated Ile for her first Latin Grammy as Best New Artist.

-In February 2017, iLevitable won a Grammy Award for Best Latin Rock, Urban or Alternative Album.
+In February 2017, Ilevitable won a Grammy Award for Best Latin Rock, Urban or Alternative Album.

 Almadura

-On May 20, 2019, iLe released her sophomore album, Almadura, a title that literally translates to "strong soul" and is a play on words of the Spanish word for "armor" ("armadura").
+On May 20, 2019, Ile released her sophomore album, Almadura, a title that literally translates to "strong soul" and is a play on words of the Spanish word for "armor" ("armadura").
 The album contains modern and electronic takes on Puerto Rican and other Caribbean musical styles and folklore, referencing traditional musical genres like bomba and featuring artists like jazz and salsa pianist Eddie Palmieri.

-Almadura not only reflects on Puerto Rico's cultural roots, but on its present and future, as well, notably in the wake of Hurricane Maria.
+Almadura not only reflects on Puerto Rico's cultural roots but on its present and future, as well, notably in the wake of Hurricane Maria.
 The video for the lead single, "Odio," reenacts the Cerro Maravilla murders as a message of empowerment and solidarity in response to the aftermath of the storm.

-In a year-end essay for Slate, Ann Powers cited Almadura as proof that the format is not dead but rather undergoing a "metamorphosis", with artists such as iLe utilizing the concept album through the culturally-relevant autobiographical narratives.
+In a year-end essay for Slate, Ann Powers cited Almadura as proof that the format is not dead but rather undergoing a "metamorphosis", with artists such as iLe utilizing the concept album through the culturally relevant autobiographical narratives.